 The relevance of the traditional trig stations was significantly reduced by the introduction in 2009 of the Global Navigation Satellite System (GNSS) Continuously Operating Reference Station (CORS) networks, or CORSnet-NSW.
 Covering all of NSW, CORSnet-NSW provides centimetre-level real-time positioning and allows nearby equipment and machinery to accurately determine coordinates for positioning and guidance solutions.

-However, while it took only five years to cover more than two thirds of NSW with 150 active CORSnet-NSW trig stations by July 2014, passive control stations are still necessary.
+However, while it took only five years to cover more than two thirds of NSW, with 150 active CORSnet-NSW trig stations in place by July 2014, passive control stations are still necessary.
 Consequently, the Land and Property Information (renamed the NSW Land Registry Services in 2017) initiated a process to select a subset of trig stations to maintain.
 Multiple criteria (including prominence within the survey network, ease of access, historical significance and monument quality) are used to assess each trig station across NSW and calculate a ‘TrigStar’ score out of 100 and a corresponding rating out of 5 stars.
-Based on this rating, the top 500-700 (about 10% of the total) will be maintained.
+Based on this rating, the top 500-700 (about 10% of the total number of passive trig stations) will be maintained.

 Trig Station status